hajkmap/Hajk/README.md

 - [Varberg municipality's map](https://karta.varberg.se)
 - [Uddevalla municipality's map](https://karta.uddevalla.se)

+## Community extensions

+Community extensions are additions developed by the community outside the scope of the core Hajk distribution.
+These can include anything from rewrites in other programming languages to customized integrations with specific business systems.

+For a list of community extensions, please refer to [this page](https://github.com/hajkmap/Hajk/blob/master/docs/community-extensions.md).

 ## Quick start (for admins)

 Please refer to Hajk's official [installation guide](https://github.com/hajkmap/Hajk/wiki/Installation-guide-%28for-pre-packaged-releases%29).